radius-project/design-notes/architecture/2024-08-dashboard-component-threat-model.md

 The Dashboard component is an SPA built as [Backstage](https://backstage.io/) plugin.
 It is a client of Radius API.
 It queries the graph of an application or a list of environment and constructs a visual representation of the response.

+////////
+How customers get access to dashboard.
+Dashboard i not exposed publicly by default.
+Decisions to expose to internet / outside user is a decision from user.
+/////////

 ### Architecture

 The Dashboard component consists of mainly two parts: